YellowJacketLinux/CPAN-RPM/SOURCES/CPAN-LICENSE-AMBIGUITY.md

 files as the ambiguities tend to be identical across many different CPAN distributions by different authors/maintainers.

-Most of the ambiguities occur in cases where a `LICENSE` file exists that specifies ‘Perl 5 Terms’ but then includes text that differ from ‘Perl 5 Terms’.
+Most of the ambiguities occur in cases where a `LICENSE` (or `LICENCE`) file exists in the CPAN source that specifies ‘Perl 5 Terms’ but then includes text of licenses that differ from ‘Perl 5 Terms’ licenses.

+Some of the time, seemingly less than half, a `LICENSE` (or `LICENCE`) file exists in the CPAN source that specifies ‘Perl 5 Terms’ and includes text that does match the ‘Perl 5 Terms’ licenses.
+In those cases, there is no ambiguity.

 Perl 5 Terms